anyeelog/housify/README.md

 # Housify MVC

 ## Description
-Housify is a web page project that allows people to buy and sell properties and houses.
-Users can browse through listings.
+Housify is a web page project of a real estate company that facilitates the buying, selling, renting and managing of properties.
+Housify connects buyers and sellers, offers property development and management services, and provides expertise in local real estate markets.

+The website allows users to browse through a listing of properties which are being sold.
+Users can get information about the property they like and reach out to the company.

-Only the admin of the page can publish/update/delete properties or houses.
+Only the admin of the page (the company) can publish/update/delete properties or houses.

 ## Technologies

-- Frontend: HTML, SCSS, Javascript
+- <strong>Frontend:</strong> HTML, SCSS, Javascript
-- Backend: PHP, Composer, MySQL
+- <strong>Backend:</strong> PHP, Composer, MySQL
-- Others: Gulp
+- <strong>Others:</strong> Gulp

-More information
+<strong>More information</strong>

 - The CRUD functionality allows for easy management and interaction with the property listings
 - The MVC architecture ensures a structured and organized user experience